Cycling safety with team Trek-Segafredo How our pros stand out so they can ride more safely

-In 2017, Bontrager and Clemson University partnered to release findings of cycling safety best practices.
-They looked at everything from the effectiveness of high-visibility clothing to the most eye-catching daytime running light patterns.
+In 2017, Bontrager and Clemson University partnered to release findings about cycling safety best practices.
+They looked at everything from the effectiveness of high-visibility clothing, to the most eye-catching daytime running light patterns.

 Those conclusions directly inform the way Trek-Segafredo riders train today.
 The team was one of the first in the WorldTour peloton to emphasise keeping riders safe in all situations, not just in widely disseminated in-race dust-ups.
 For example, Trek-Segafredo was one of the first teams to release a bright green, hi-vis alternative version of the team kit.